 Most people have heard about the benefits of coconut water, coconut milk, coconut flour and, of course, fresh coconut.
 Now, more and more people are using coconut sugar as their natural sweetener of choice because of its low glycemic load and rich mineral content.

 Packed with polyphenols, iron, zinc, calcium, potassium, antioxidants, phosphorous and other phytonutrients, coconut sugar is versatile and now readily available.

 Coconut sugar is extracted sap from the blooms of the coconut and then heated.
 Next, through evaporation, we get coconut sugar.

 Date sugar (made from dried dates) and coconut sugar are often used interchangeably in recipes because they provide similar flavor.
 Both are great sugar substitutes for baking.

 Use coconut sugar in your favorite recipes, for it measures just like traditional sugar.
 It’s a bit more coarse than refined sugar, but that’s OK.

 Add the amount of sugar called for in a recipe to your food processor, and give it a whirl until you get the desired texture.

 You can even make a confectioner’s sugar substitute with coconut sugar quite quickly.
 For every cup of coconut sugar, add one tablespoon of arrowroot powder and blend until smooth in a clean coffee grinder or high-powered food processor.

 5. Maple Syrup

-Maple syrup is an outstanding source of manganese and contains calcium, potassium and zinc.
-(8) Rich with antioxidants, this all-natural sweetener helps to neutralize free radicals and reduce oxidative damage.
-Select darker, Grade B maple syrups, as they contain more beneficial antioxidants than the lighter syrups.
-(9)
+Maple syrup is one of the best natural sugar substitutes because it’s an outstanding source of manganese and contains calcium, potassium and zinc.
+Rich with antioxidants, this all-natural sweetener helps neutralize free radicals and reduce oxidative damage.

 How to use maple syrup: